kurtwp/homelab/projects/kubernetes/configs/step4.md

 ```

 ***
-Once you have K3s installed on the control node, refer to [Step 5](projects/kubernetes/configs/step5.md) to complete the K3s install on the worker nodes.
+Once you have K3s installed on the control node, please take a look at **Step 3** to complete the K3s install on the worker nodes.

 ---